 During this 13-month fellowship (July 1 – July 31), fellows will provide Primary Care to the urban underserved.

-- Anticipated: Fellows rotate with Clinic by the Bay (a Volunteers in Medicine affiliated clinic), a 100% free clinic for the working uninsured in San Francisco’s Excelsior District.
-They help an all-volunteer staff of doctors, nurses, and support staff provide integrated medical treatment, primary care, preventative testing and screening, and ongoing counseling, education and support.
+- Fellows work at Clinic by the Bay (clinicbythebay.org) (a Volunteers in Medicine affiliated clinic), a 100% free clinic for the working uninsured in San Francisco’s Excelsior District.
+They help an all-volunteer staff of doctors, nurses, and support staff provide integrated medical treatment, primary care, preventative testing and screening, and ongoing counseling, education, and support.
 Services are offered in English, Spanish and Chinese.

-- At these sites, fellows have opportunities to teach Kaiser Permanente residents, as well as medical students, at these sites and Kaiser Permanente clinics.
+- Fellows have opportunities to teach Kaiser Permanente residents, as well as medical students, at these sites and Kaiser Permanente clinics.

 - CMUH-San Francisco Fellows can also participate in up to 4 weeks of Kaiser Permanente-sponsored international medical experiences at KP Global Health sites such as: